sparrowcode/PermissionsKit/README.md

 ## Installation

-SPPermisions is ready to use on iOS 11+, and supports iOS, tvOS, and SwiftUI.
+`SPPermissions` is ready to use on iOS 11+, and supports iOS, tvOS, and SwiftUI.

 ### Swift Package Manager